torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	that a task may use to set/change its task/process policy.

-	In a multi-threaded task, task policies apply only to the thread [Linux kernel task] that installs the policy and any threads subsequently created by that thread.
+	In a multi-threaded task, task policies apply only to the thread [GNU/Linux kernel task] that installs the policy and any threads subsequently created by that thread.
 Any sibling threads existing at the time a new task policy is installed retain their current policy.